 The Phyllis (“Pat”) Conrad Wells Chair

 Marilyn Kouba began her musical studies at the age of six in Chicago on the violin and piano.
-She received her Bachelor of Music degree from Indiana University in 1978 where she studied with Franco Gulli.
+She received her bachelor’s degree in music from Indiana University in 1978, where she studied with Franco Gulli.
 From 1978-1982 she was Principal 2nd violin of the Tulsa Philharmonic and 2nd violin in the Philharmonic String Quartet.
 Gerhardt Zimmermann hired her to join the violin section of the North Carolina Symphony in 1982.

 Her interests include swimming, biking, hiking, horseback riding, history, natural history, baseball and spending quality time with her cat Henry.
 She performs on a violin made in 1925 by the American violin maker Carl Becker and lives in Raleigh with her spouse Debbie.